 On the battlefield, there are no memorandums of instruction or policy letters that guide leaders' decision-making.
-Instead, troop leading procedures (TLP) and the military decision-making process (MDMP) inform the production of five-paragraph field orders.
-Many times, orders must be delivered verbally over the radio or by a runner in a single written copy.
-These mission orders are directive but are free from small details that seldom survive the passage of time or contact with the enemy.

-As highlighted in the first article of this series, leaders and observer-controller/trainers at the U.S. Army's combat training centers recently noted that brigade and battalion operations orders (OPORDs) were often too long, contained too much extraneous detail, and arrived too late.2 Additionally, as noted in the article, the observer-controller/trainers observed that company commanders often do not share the battalion commanders' intent with incoming commanding general of U.S. Africa Command, has led soldiers from the company to corps level and deployed in support of six major combat operations.
+Instead, troop leading procedures (TLP) and the military decision-making process (MDMP) inform the incoming commanding general of U.S. Africa Command, has led soldiers from the company to corps level and deployed in support of six major combat operations.
 He previously served as commanding general, U.S. Army Training and Doctrine Command, Combined Joint Task Force-Operation Inherent Resolve, and XVIII Airborne Corps.